 The ten-acre property on South Livernois Road was purchased by Mr. and Mrs. Louis W. Berklich(1926-1997), the son of George Berklich, in 1956 from the estate of Barbara Shuell Sanders.
 At that time they constructed a one-story, flat-roof, concrete block building near the south end of the property.
-In 1970, the five-acre George Berklich property on Rochester Road was sold for development and Mr. and Mrs. Louis Berklich moved the house to the property.
+In 1970, the five-acre George Berklich property on Rochester Road was sold for development and Mr. and Mrs. Louis Berklich moved the house to the Livernois Road property.
 According to township and county permit records the move took place in 1971 and new front porches and an addition to the entire rear width of the house were constructed at that time.
-Louis Berklich was an architect and presumably designed the addition.
+The porch roof was moved separately, a week after the house.
+Louis Berklich was an architect and designed the addition.
 It is not known whether the front porches replicated the originals, or were new designs by Mr. Berklich.
 Mrs. Berklich lived in the house until after 2001 when the property was sold to the present owner.